-State trooper previously not prosecuted on domestic violence charge arrested for second time by AG's office
+Trooper previously not prosecuted on domestic violence charge arrested for second time by AG's office

 Latest Weather Blog

-State trooper previously not prosecuted on domestic violence charge arrested for second time by AG's office
+Trooper previously not prosecuted on domestic violence charge arrested for second time by AG's office

-BATON ROUGE - A Louisiana State Police trooper who allegedly covered up evidence and lied to law enforcement investigating him for domestic violence was arrested Tuesday.
+BATON ROUGE - A Louisiana State Police trooper who allegedly covered up evidence and coerced a domestic violence victim to repeatedly lie to law enforcement investigating him was arrested Tuesday.

 Trooper James Jefferson III, 41, was taken into custody by the attorney general's office.